TiredOfBeingaHuman/LLM-rts/README.md

 ### Behavior System

 Units use a behavior-based AI system where each unit can have one active behavior:
+- `Behavior`: Base class with standardized movement method used by all behaviors
 - `IdleBehavior`: Default when not doing anything
-- `MoveBehavior`: Moving to a position
+- `MoveBehavior`: Moving to a position with physics-based momentum
-- `GatherBehavior`: Gathering resources
+- `GatherBehavior`: Gathering resources (moving, harvesting, returning, depositing)
 - `AttackBehavior`: Attacking a target
 - `HoldPositionBehavior`: Staying in place but attacking enemies in range
 - `AttackMoveBehavior`: Moving to a position while attacking enemies encountered
+- `PatrolBehavior`: Patrolling between two points and attacking enemies in range

+### Movement System

+The game uses a physics-based movement system:
+- `_standardized_move_toward`: Common movement method in the base Behavior class
+- Each unit type has custom physics properties:
+  - Mass: Controls momentum and collision response
+  - Friction: Affects how quickly units slow down
+  - Restitution: Controls bouncing during collisions
+  - Steering Force: Influences turning ability and acceleration

 ## Performance Considerations